armytag/langs/speedlang23/persian.md

 | suppletive          | weːn         | diːd      |
 | suppletive          | aːy          | aːmad     |
 | suppletive (exist)  | baw (b)      | buːd      |

+## Pronouns

+- Enclitic form of pronouns used for non-emphasized (oblique?) situations
+    - Attaches to the first word in a clause, which is usually a conjunction or adverb